azurecitadel/azurecitadel.github.io/data-ai/anomaly-detection.md

 # Build Anomaly detection model to detect Network Intrusions (i.e., Bad network connections or attacks) using KDDCup Synthetic Network Logs Dataset

-Anomaly Detection is the ability to detect unusual behavior in the given data like un-expected logs, events etc (or) in simple terms finding the odd-one-out from the given dataset.
+Anomaly Detection is the ability to detect abnormal behavior in the given data like un-expected logs, events etc (or) in simple terms finding the odd-one-out from the given dataset.

 Anomaly Detection have various applications like,